What, you don’t see the resemblance?

-- Try again (slightly less awkwardly…with less of a mess)
+- Try again (slightly less awkwardly…and then clean up the little mess)

 I haven’t yet put my mother to work, but I’m looking forward to baking some bread soon.
 In the meantime, I’ll be researching and conducting some small experiments…and probably making a hellacious mess in the process.